nystudio107/craft-twig-sandbox/README.md

 Function "dump" is not allowed in "__string_template__b0120324b463b0e0d2c2618b7c5ce3ba" at line 1.
 ```

-Additionally, if the [Craft Closure](https://github.com/nystudio107/craft-closure) package is installed, it will automatically be added to the sandbox for use in any of the Twig template rendering functions.

 ## Using Craft Twig Sandbox

 In its simplest form, you can create a Twig Sandbox like so: